 Here’s the answer to your problem!

 Three cruisers have provided translation lists — all are PDFs.
-You can download as many as you want, and put them on many devices as you wish (putting them on your phone to have at the market can be helpful):
+You can download as many as you want, and put them on many devices as you wish (putting them on your phone to have at the market can be helpful).
+You may print them out.

 - One is just Spanish but includes several baking items as well